uselessfulness/uselessfulness.github.io/posts/2019-09-20_cpp-map-accessing-an-element.md

 this was a bit non-intuitive, but there are some more uses for `const` in C++.
 (There's a good overview [here](http://duramecho.com/ComputerInformation/WhyHowCppConst.html)).
-In our case, it's necessary because we want to tell the C++ compiler that we aren't going to make changes to member variables: we are just going to access and then return values.
+In our case, it's necessary because we want to tell the C++ compiler that we aren't going to make changes to member variables.
 The tests that exercism provides with this problem won't compile unless this declaration is made, and it's relevant to discovering the nature of C++'s map.

 Finally, we get around to implementing methods.
 My initial implementation looked something like this: